ionic-team/trapeze/README.md

 ---

 Trapeze makes it easy to automate the configuration of native mobile iOS and Android projects, and supports traditional native, [Ionic](https://ionicframework.com/), [Capacitor](https://capacitorjs.com/), React Native, Flutter, and .NET MAUI.
+The long-term goal of Trapeze is to enable fully immutable native mobile projects.

 Trapeze works by automating the modification of pbxproj, plist, XML, Gradle, JSON, resource, properties, and other files in iOS and Android app projects.
 It features a configuration-driven tool that takes a YAML file with iOS and Android project modifications and performs those modifications from the command line interactively.